AI experts sharing free tutorials to accelerate your business.

 Provide:

-1. Meeting type — Morning huddle recap, case review / treatment-planning round, staff meeting, provider 1:1, CE / lunch-and-learn, OSHA / HIPAA training, lab / vendor, DSO regional, partner / owner discussion, merger / acquisition conversation, or "other — describe"
+1. Meeting type — Morning huddle recap, end-of-day debrief, case review / treatment-planning round, staff meeting, provider 1:1, CE / lunch-and-learn, OSHA / HIPAA / infection-control training, lab / vendor, DSO regional, partner / owner discussion, merger / acquisition conversation, cybersecurity-incident tabletop, HR conversation, or "other — describe"

-2. Attendees — Who was present (roles, not full last names for HIPAA-sensitive meetings)
+2. Attendees — Who was present (roles, not full last names for HIPAA-sensitive meetings or external distribution)

 3. Raw input — Notes, transcript, recording summary, or agenda + outcomes bullets

 5. PHI sensitivity (optional) — If the meeting involved specific patients by name, state whether the summary will be shared beyond the treating providers.
-Defaults to patient initials + case context only, per HIPAA minimum necessary.
+Default: redact to initials + case context for any audience beyond Tier 1.

 Instructions